 A JVM stack is composed offrames, each pushed onto the stack when a method is invoked and popped from the stack when the method completes (either by returning normally or by throwing an exception).
 For example, there are no instructions that directly operate on boolean values.

 There's a keyword new in Java but there's also a bytecode instruction called new.
 That means that the code compiled in a Linux machine and the code compiled in a Windows machine should work in the JVM either ways.
 If theodesp is not suspended, they can still re-publish their posts from their dashboard.
 In fact, a large portion of the instruction set is denoted to the arithmetic.
 Many IT professionals might not have had the time to goof around with assembler or machine code, soJava bytecodecan seem like an obscure piece of low-level magic.
-Type conversion happens for instance when we want to assign an integer value to a variable which type is long. casting java type At last, we indicate that the generating bytecode for the method is complete with visitEnd() method.
+Type conversion happens for instance when we want to assign an integer value to a variable which type is long.
+At last, we indicate that the generating bytecode for the method is complete with visitEnd() method.
 Next,astore_1 pops that Point reference and assigns it to the local variable at index 1 (the a in astore_1 indicates this is a reference value).
 We have touched the method invocation topic slightly in the class instantiation part: the method was invoked via invokespecial instruction which resulted in the constructor call.
 Well, here it is!
 Next, instructions iconst_1 and iconst_2 are used to load constants 1 and 2 to the stack and store them in LocalVariableTable slots 2 and 3 respectively by the instructions istore_2 and istore_3.
 The last step loads the references to the two Point objects from local variables at indexes 1 and 2 (using aload_1 and aload_2 respectively), and invokes the area method using invokevirtual, which handles dispatching the call to the appropriate method based on the actual type of the object.
 Heres what ASM code for main method looks like: By calling the visitMethod() again, we generated the new method definition with the name, modifiers and the signature.
 Basically, this is the super() call; The main method creates an instance of MovingAverage class and returns.
 You might have noticed that some of the instructions are referring to some numbered parameters with #1, #2, #3.
 Why three instructions instead of one, you ask?
 Java bytecode runs the JVM quietly in the background most of the time--so the average developer rarely needs to consider it.
 Opinions expressed by DZone contributors are their own.
 They expect operands of type, respectively, int, long, float, and double.
 A Java programmer, normally, does not need to be aware of how Java bytecode works.
 The best way to learn to use ASM is to write a Java source file that is equivalent to what you want to generate and then use the ASMifier mode of the Bytecode Outline plugin for Eclipse (or the ASMifier tool) to see the equivalent ASM code.
 Let's modify the example and introduce a class Point to encapsulate XY coordinates.
 We will start with a class that will serve as an entry point for our example application, the moving average calculator.
 Java bytecode is the machine code that enables the JVM to interpret and compile language code such as Java, Scala, Groovy, Kotlin and a dozen more in order to deliver applications to hungry consumers.
 To understand the details of the bytecode, we need to have an idea of the model of execution of the bytecode.
 Plus there's a lot of instructions that are used to convert between the types.
 And then we see a chunk of bytecode that calls Stream.close along with branches that call Throwable.addSuppressed.
 ACC_SUPER was introduced to correct a problem with the invocation of super methods with the invokespecial instruction.
 After a couple of months, I needed those changes in source form again (which took quite an effort to come up with), but I could not find them!
 Let's now add some more code into our initial example: We submit two numbers to the MovingAverage class and ask it to calculate the average of the current values.
 Luckily the compiled code still existed on that remote server.
 The bytecode obtained from this code is as follows: After creating the local variable of type MovingAverage the code stores the value in a local variable ma, with the astore_1 instruction: 1 is the slot number of ma in the LocalVariableTable.

 Built on Forem the open source software that powers DEV and other inclusive communities.
 Line 49 in our Bytecode is: You can continue reading the bytecode and understand what invokevirtual, getstatic or ifeq mean.
 We're a place where coders share, stay up-to-date and grow their careers.
 Why do we need to know about such low-level stuff in the first place?
 In other words, the calling method prepares all arguments of the to-be-called method by pushing them onto the operand stack in the correct order.
 It first loads the first integer argument onto the operand stack (iload_0). references to fields or methods) and constants known as the constant pool.
 The dup instruction duplicates the value on top of the stack.
 At the end of the loop it loop counter is incremented by 1 and the loop jumps back to the beginning to validate the loop condition again: As you have seen already, there's a number of instructions that perform all kind of arithmetics in Java bytecode.
 This is the basic code that gets generated by the compiler for a try-with-resources statement.
 Depending on the nature of the instructions, we can group these into several broader groups: There are also a number of instructions of more specialized tasks such as synchronization and exception throwing.
 You don't need to master the understanding of each instruction and the exact flow of execution to gain an idea about what the program does based on the bytecode at hand.
 At the end we call to visitMaxs() - this is to ask ASM to recompute the maximum stack size.
 Again, visitCode(), visitMaxs() and visitEnd() methods are used the same way as in case with the constructor.